wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 ensure dispersion of differentials through the function's full internal state.

-For instance, SHA-1 and SHA-2 use "message expansion" steps which expand the 16 words of a message block into an input buffer of 80 and 64 words respectively.
-In both cases, the expansion step is designed so that changing any of the 16 message chunks will result in a large number of changes in the expanded message.
+For instance, SHA-1 and SHA-2 use "message expansion" steps which expand the 16 words of a message block into input buffers of 80 or 64 words respectively.
+In both cases, the expansion step is designed so that changing any of the 16 message chunks will result in a large number of changes throughout the expanded message.
 Message expansion takes place before the (expanded) message is mixed into the hash function's internal state.
 As a consequence, any small change to the message will produce many more (and more complex) changes to the internal state than in MD4.[^6]

 [^6]: Though note that these measures are not automatically foolproof; see for example the recent chosen-prefix attack on SHA-1 (Leurent & Peyrin, 2020) ([PDF link](https://eprint.iacr.org/2020/014.pdf)).

-Another defense is to simply build a hash function around a different design primitive than the Merkle-Damgård construction; a good example here is SHA-3, which uses a radically different design based around a sponge function.
+Another defense is to simply build a hash function around something other than the Merkle-Damgård construction; a good example here is SHA-3, which uses a radically different design based around a sponge function.

 By definition, sponge function must provide effective dispersion of differentials in order for sponge constructions to work.
 This is nontrivial to